Northern-State-University/camp2024Welcome/README.md

 * Verify your Minecraft license and
 * Fill out the Minecraft survey

+## Your accounts and passwords are your responisbility, please keep them secure by never sharing your login information and by logging out of all applications at the end of classroom time

 ## There will be a few other accounts you might need during camp, we will address those during classroom time

 ## Wait, you didn't come to camp with access to an email address???